 z/VM provides each user with an individual working environment known as a virtual machine.
-The virtual machine simulates the existence of a dedicated real machine, including processor functions, memory, networking, and input/output (I/O) resources.
+A virtual machine simulates the existence of a dedicated real machine, including processor functions, memory, networking, and input/output (I/O) resources.
 Operating systems and application programs can run in virtual machines as guests.
-For example, you can run multiple Linux and z/OS images on the same z/VM system that is also supporting various applications and end users.
 As a result, development, testing, and production environments can share a single physical computer.